styleguidist/react-styleguidist/docs/API.md

 ## Initialization

-First you need to initialize the API with your style guide config.
+First, you need to initialize the API with your style guide config.

 Using a JavaScript object: